 “Sharing vision as a leader is difficult and remote employees will certainly get a watered down version of it - having face to face time focused on leadership and rally cries is important.”

 From our research some key themes emerged;

-Some of the other insight experience and comments our leaders shared on this topic can be seen below;
+Some of the other insight experience and comments our leaders shared on this topics can be seen below;

 Be part of something special....

 The Space HR 'Feedback 500' is a piece of monthly research we conduct to understand more about the topics affecting employee engagement.
 Each month we send our leadership community 5 short topical questions via WhatsApp.
 All responses are captured anonymously.
 We have leaders from a wide range of sectors including: HR consultants, recruitment, retail, automotive, creative arts, construction, technology, utilities, e-commerce, digital, marketing, legal, health, public sector and education.

 To become part of our 'Feedback 500' sign up here:

 Find out more about Space HR at www.spacehr.co.uk.